AdobeDocs/experience-manager-65.en/help/assets/video.md

 By default, the first time you enter Video Reports, the report displays video data starting at the first of the current month and ends with the current month's date.
 However, you can override the default date range by specifying your own date range.
 The next time you enter Video Reports, the date range you specified is used.

 For video reports to work correctly, a Report Suite ID is automatically created when Dynamic Media Cloud Services is configured.
 At the same time, the Report Suite ID is pushed to the Publish server so that it is available for the Copy URL feature when you preview assets.
-However, this requires that the Publish server be already set up.
-If the Publish server is not set up, you can still publish to see the video report, however, you will need to return to the Dynamic Media Cloud Configuration and tap **[!UICONTROL OK]**.
+However, this functionality requires that the Publish server is already set up.
+If the Publish server is not set up, you can still publish to see the video report.
+However, you must return to the Dynamic Media Cloud Configuration and tap **[!UICONTROL OK]**.

 **To view video reports:**

-1. In the upper-left corner of AEM, tap the AEM logo, then in the left rail, tap **[!UICONTROL Tools]** (hammer icon) > **[!UICONTROL Assets]** > **[!UICONTROL Video Reports]**.
+1. In the upper-left corner of Experience Manager, tap the Experience Manager logo, then in the left rail, tap **[!UICONTROL Tools]** (hammer icon) > **[!UICONTROL Assets]** > **[!UICONTROL Video Reports]**.
 1. On the Video Reports page, do one of the following:

     * Near the upper-right corner, tap the **Refresh Video Report** icon.
-      You only need to use Refresh if the end date of the report is the current day.
-This ensures that you see the video tracking that has occurred since the last time you ran the report.
+      Use Refresh only if the end date of the report is the current day.
+Doing so ensures that you see the video tracking that has occurred since the last time you ran the report.

     * Near the upper-right corner, tap the **Date Picker** icon.
       Specify the beginning and end date range for which you want video data, and then tap **[!UICONTROL Run Report]**.